OmkarKathile007/Intelliquiz_Main/README.md

 ## Overview

 **IntelliQuiz** is a modern, AI-driven quiz generation and multiplayer trivia platform designed to make learning engaging, accessible, and efficient.
-Leveraging Google Gemini for on-the-fly quiz creation and Firebase for real-time multiplayer functionality, IntelliQuiz empowers educators, students, and self-learners to convert any text or paragraph into interactive multiple-choice quizzes in under 5 seconds.
+Leveraging Google Gemini for on-the-fly quiz creation and Firebase for real-time Auth  & multiplayer functionality, IntelliQuiz empowers educators, students, and self-learners to convert any text or paragraph into interactive multiple-choice quizzes in under 5 seconds.

 Whether you're preparing for campus placements, building adaptive learning modules, or hosting competitive quiz sessions, IntelliQuiz has you covered.